 - What is a NetCourse?

-Stata NetCourses are courses offered
+Stata NetCourses are web-based training courses on using Stata;

-over the Internet; they vary in length from six to seven weeks.
+they vary in length from six to seven weeks.
 You

 must have an email address and a web browser to participate.